Opposite34/picoCTF2022/forensics/side_channel/README.md

 - If we get a character correct, that means that it proceeds to work on the next character.
 - We can infer that the above point is happening due to the time difference that we got from the binary.

-We implemented a timing function in python.
+We implemented a timing function in [cracker.py](cracker.py).
 Using `subprocess` to run shell commands and `timeit` to time our process.
 From this, we got the PIN of `48390513`.
 Checking the PIN with the local `pin_checker` shows that this is the correct PIN.

 netcatting to the server and input our PIN gives us the following: